 Chestnut Festivals in the Mount Amiata area

-At the foot of Mount Amiata, PIANCASTAGNAIO is an ancient village surrounded by centuries-old chestnut trees which boast the oldest of all Tuscan chestnut festivals, the “Crastatone” (31st October – 1st November 2019).
+At the foot of Mount Amiata, PIANCASTAGNAIO is an ancient village surrounded by centuries-old chestnut trees which boast the oldest of all Tuscan chestnut festivals, the “Crastatone” (usually the last days of October, days for 2023 TBA ).

 ABBADIA SAN SALVADORE, close to the top of the Mount Amiata, hosts the lively “Festa di Autunno” (every year on the 2nd and 3rd Sunday October) celebrating not only chestnuts but also mushrooms and local products with plenty of food stands for every taste.
 You can also join guided walks through the woods in search of mushrooms and chestnuts. (see official site for more information).

-Not far from the Mount Amiata, ARCIDOSSO celebrates the arrival of local chestnuts with the “LA castagna in festa” (18th-20th and 25th-27th October 2019).
+Not far from the Mount Amiata, ARCIDOSSO celebrates the arrival of local chestnuts with the “LA castagna in festa” (usually the last 2 weekends of October).

 CAMPIGLIA D’ORCIA every year organises the “Festa del marrone” on the last Sunday of October, where the village dresses up in festive colours and you can taste typical dishes and treats of all sorts.